gbmhunter/blog/content/pages/pcb-design/component-packages/bga-component-package/_index.md

 DSBGA (Die Sized BGA) is the name given by Texas Instruments for their family of BGA packages in where the die size is the same as the package size.
 They are also known by the term Wafer-Level Chip Scale Package (WLCSP).
 As of October 2015, they are available in 0.30, 0.35, 0.40, and 0.50mm pitches.

 {{< figure src="/images/2015/03/dsbga-component-package-4-25-bump-size-comparison-ti.png" width="282px" caption="A size comparison of the 4 to 25 bump DSBGA component packages.
-Image from http://www.ti.com/." caption-position="bottom" >}}
+Image from http://www.ti.com/."  >}}

 Texas Instruments also assigns a package code to each package within the DSBGA family.
 Here are some example (this is in no way an exhaustive list):